 - Dynamically measure the mass distribution of the Milky Way’s dark-matter halo

-- understand the role of the Milky Way’s environment on the evolution of dwarf galaxies
+- Understand the role of the Milky Way’s environment on the evolution of satellite galaxies

-- use the stellar populations in dwarf galaxies as relic probes of the epoch of reionization
+- Use the stellar populations in low-mass galaxies as relic probes of the epoch of reionization

-- test physical associations of dwarf galaxies, including groups and planes of satellites
+- Test physical associations of satellite galaxies, including groups and planes of satellites

-- measure internal stellar kinematics of dwarf galaxies, to constrain their inner density profiles and test the nature of cold dark matter
+- Measure internal stellar kinematics of low-mass galaxies, to constrain their inner density profiles and test the nature of cold dark matter